SunCodeEarth/NPP4R/README.md

 ```
 <association id="r_function" langID="54" />
 ```
-You can directly download these two files from this repository.
+These two files are available for download from this repository.